Cross Country Motorcycle Trip on The Yamaha Tenere 700

 At this point I was committed to taking Engineer's pass all the way to Ouray, which was a two hour trip off road through some amazing back country.
 I figured I would call Brad once I had cell service in Ouray.
 Many miles later, and with a few really memorable moments I eventually pop out onto Highway 550 and wind down the mountains with Ouray in sight.

 The sights from here are spectacular.
-Eventually I remember I need to get a hold of Brad, who's probably fairly pissed off at this point must hopefully mellowed out by the whiskey.
+Eventually I remember I need to get a hold of Brad, who's probably fairly pissed off at this point but hopefully mellowed out by the whiskey.

 It's 45 minutes later before I hear a call or text reply back.
 He's still in Silverton and will take 550 up to Ouray.
 I hang out at a brewery as I wait and grab some food and swap stories with a guy that clues me into some suggested places to stay for the night, which turned out to be yet again an ideal spot.
 His suggestion was to head back up 550 for a mile and make a left around a hair pin turn that will lead you to a really rugged trail eventually spitting you out at the Amphitheater.
 Brad eventually shows up with a smile on his face telling me that he just rode the most amazing road of his life and that I missed out.
 I felt somewhat jealous, but I honestly took a route to Ouray that most people are unable to experience and although it was slow, it was full of experiences.
 I would later the next day get an opportunity to ride a large section back towards Silverton as we searched for some elusive local hot springs that we never did find.
 The highway in this section was from another world that was hard to put into words.
 Just go there and run this section of highway, that's all I can suggest.
 We strategize the next couple of days over a few beers at an old saloon where there's someone playing piano as you walk in.
 Brad's beat up from the miles we've put on and want to stay in Ouray another day.
 I wanted to stick to our original plan or heading up into Aspen and exploring what was in that area.
 We needed to eventually make it to our buddy Matt's house in Fort Collins before Memorial Day.
 I caved to Brad's wishes and am honestly glad for it.
 That night we wandered up into the Amphitheatre to discover a perfect little camp spot surrounded by mountains and a big clearing full of Elk.